-She went to Mayo Clinic where she was diagnosed with coronary microvascular disease (MVD) and coronary spasm and was prescribed medications to treat those symptoms.
+She was subsequently diagnosed with coronary microvascular disease (MVD) and coronary spasm and was prescribed medications to treat those symptoms.
 But JetGirl didn’t seem like your typical MVD patient, as she describes:

-“To Mayo’s credit, the doc did say that it didn’t seem the right diagnosis since I had zero risk factors, and my experience was different enough from other patients.”
+“To his credit, the doctor did say that it didn’t seem the right diagnosis since I had zero risk factors, and my experience was different enough from other patients.”

 In March 2011, and feeling increasingly ill, she experienced another cardiac event – diagnosed by some doctors as a myocardial infarction (heart attack) but by others as a massive coronary spasm.
 She explained:

 “At that point, I was so debilitated, I had to leave my job.
 I’ve been a ‘couch girl’ since then, with ever-worsening symptoms.”

 At about the same time, JetGirl had a benign adrenal gland tumour called a pheochromocytoma removed.
 Six months later, another bout of severe cardiac symptoms made doctors suspect a new pheochromocytoma, but they found nothing.
 Because JetGirl has a family history of hypothyroidism, she had also undergone thyroid tests for 20 years – always testing in the “normal” range, even after the mid-2000s when guidelines for range of normal were modified.

 But in May 2013, after four long years of failing health, her thyroid test results showed a slight change for the first time.
 When her doctor reviewed the test results, he wasn’t too concerned about JetGirl’s underactive thyroid, but noted that her cortisol level was “out of normal range”, and decided to refer her to a new endocrinologist.